 day for business; even 'holiday trips' put strain on the nervous

-that.
+Do people relate to that?
+Holiday trips being stressful?
+I feel that.
 Or I struggle with that, at least.
 I try to take a break, or whatever.

 "Great political, industrial, and financial crises carry this